-With nearly 18,000 members, the Canadian Association of Professional Employees (CAPE) is the third-largest federal public service union in Canada — dedicated to advocating on behalf of federal employees in the Economics and Social Science Services (EC) and Translation (TR) groups, as well as employees of the Library of Parliament, the Office of the Parliamentary Budget Officer and civilian members of the RCMP (ESS and TRL).
+With over 18, 500 members, the Canadian Association of Professional Employees (CAPE) is the third-largest federal public service union in Canada — dedicated to advocating on behalf of federal employees in the Economics and Social Science Services (EC) and Translation (TR) groups, as well as employees of the Library of Parliament, the Office of the Parliamentary Budget Officer and civilian members of the RCMP (ESS and TRL).

 A powerful voice for employee rights